-A journal of retellings, advice, and beliefs of an Intuitive Empath!
+The open journal of an Intuitive Empath recovering from childhood trauma and finding her new life!
 Shared for informational, entertainment, and enlightenment purposes, I touch on various subjects that range from my spiritual journey to hobbies & lifestyle - including anything of request or that my clients ask me frequently.
 If you're a fellow INFJ, Empath, Starseed, Trauma Survivor, and/or Healer and you like to read - this blog is for you! :) NEW POST EVERY OTHER THURSDAY

 As an Intuitive Empath, public places and social situations can be a breeding ground for mixed emotions and revelatory messages.
 Dealing with these aspects while continuing to interact with others (and maintain our composure, depending) can sometimes be challenging.
 When among close family and friends I at least feel comfortable enough to point out (appropriate) conflicts and offer advice, but that’s not something that everyone wants (or cares) to hear.
 So when I spend time in environments with strangers, or among those only there for a purpose, I end up feeling drained and out of place from being the silent observer.

 It’s no secret of mine that I haven’t found happiness in my employment history.
 Some of this comes from being an INFJ, with the effects of being an intuitive empath that ultimately cause me to move on.
 As an INFJ, I’ve always been a perfectionist that secretly enjoys managing (organizing) things; this has always driven me to learn more by never limiting my interests, always wanting to master every new skill, and always asking the questions to understand how things works.
 As much of a pro as this is, it serves as a con for us personally – I am my worst critic any time a mistake happens, but that’s usually why I’m the person that can be counted on to get things done.